 Making The Scene

-Green Mountain nature site is a gateway to adventure.
+Green Mountain Scenic Overlook is a gateway to adventure.

 Many visitors may not realize Florida has “mountains.”
 They’re not big, but one mountain in southeast Lake County is a great spot for hikers and nature lovers to observe wildlife, cyclists to venture out on a scenic ride, and visitors to soak in beautiful panoramic views of wooded landscape, Lake Apopka, and the Orlando skyline in the distance.